 The configuration of the product will influence the choice of platforms through which we build, deliver and support our Purpose.
 Accordingly, we will design the Process that will best help the company's team to deliver their product to People.

-Human-centered sustainability becomes the key trend
+Human-centered sustainability becomes the key trend in the digital world

 To match these 4P digital requirements mentioned above, challenging digital financial brands focus on customers and invest all funds to build cutting-edge digital solutions that meet new requirements.
 Business efforts should now be focused on matching human needs and values that ensures financial brand sustainability.
 All involved parties should benefit in the long run as a result.